awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 ### Does Amazon MWAA support a custom domain?<a name="custom-dns"></a>

-Yes\.
-You can use a custom domain for your Apache Airflow host name using [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html)\.
-Apply an [AWS Certificate Manager \(ACM\) certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs.html) to the Application Load Balancer, and then apply the Route 53 CNAME to the Application Load Balancer to match the fully qualified domain name \(FQDN\) of the certificate\.
+ To be able to use a custom domain for your Amazon MWAA hostname, do one of the following:
++  For Amazon MWAA deployments with public web server access, you can use Amazon CloudFront with Lambda@Edge to direct traffic to your environment, and map a custom domain name to CloudFront\.
+For more information and an example of setting up a custom domain for a public environment, see the [Amazon MWAA custom domain for public web server](https://github.com/aws-samples/amazon-mwaa-examples/tree/main/usecases/mwaa-public-webserver-custom-domain) sample in the Amazon MWAA examples GitHub repository\.
++  For Amazon MWAA deployments with private web server access, you can use an Application Load Balancer \(ALB\) to direct traffic to Amazon MWAA and map a custom domain name to the ALB\.
+For moren information, see [Using a Load Balancer \(advanced\)](vpc-vpe-access.md#vpc-vpe-access-load-balancer)\.

 ### Can I SSH into my environment?<a name="ssh-dag"></a>